Mold Recovery: Three Factors

-We hear frequently from customers who want to know “How long will my recovery take?”
+We hear frequently from customers who want to know “How long will my recovery from mold exposure take?”
 Recovery time is dependent on several different factors, as with so many health issues there is no ‘simple’ answer to this question.
 Besides the obvious point of how well you adhere to the required regimen, there are three basic factors that dictate the length of time it will take to cleanse your system.

-First: Time Length of Exposure
+First: Time Length of Mold Exposure

-The single greatest factor in your recovery is time of exposure.
+The single greatest factor in your recovery from mold is time of exposure.
 If you have been living in a house with a substantial mold problem for years, you are highly likely to have a fungal build-up in your body.
 This can take the form of fungus balls in your sinuses.
 It can be Candida in your gut.
 In extreme cases mold can be stored in and around the organs of your body.

 The more mold that builds up in your body the longer it takes to remove, and the more powerful the anti-fungal you will need to stop your symptoms.
 If it took years to create the problem, it could take more than a year to undo it.
 And that is assuming that you have completely remediated the mold source and/or moved out of the problem environment.
 If you continue to put mold into your body you may never get truly well, you will only succeed in reducing your symptoms.

 The second issue to consider is the type of mold to which you have been exposed.
 There are really just two types of mold for the purpose of this discussion: poisonous and non-poisonous.